New manufacturing economy: Workforce

-Incorporating modern CNC equipment in new manufacturing processes requires better trained employees with more exacting skills than were previously required in heavy industry.
-Past manufacturing job consisted largely of physical labor and worker assembly line requirements, but in response to technological evolution are becoming tech-savvy and information intense with focus on creativity and resourcefulness.
+Incorporating modern CNC equipment in new manufacturing processes requires trained employees with specific skills than were previously required in heavy industry.
+Past manufacturing job consisted largely of physical labor and worker's need to meet assembly line requirements, but in response to technological evolution they are becoming tech-savvy and information-centric with a focus on creativity and resourcefulness.

 Strategy

 The new manufacturing economy is centered around "niche" businesses who satisfy the needs of small consumer markets by offering what customers want, when they want it.
 The primary foundation of this strategy is selling less of more.
 Adopting the efficiencies of digital and Web-based technologies into current business strategies is an emerging trend in manufacturing practices.

 Industries

 Advanced technology in the manufacturing marketplace has led to growth in areas such as software development and biotechnology and to emphasis on numerous industries such as: